Tradewind (schooner)

 Tradewind is a Dutch topsail schooner.
 She was built in the Netherlands in 1911 as a herring lugger named Sophie Theresia.

-Sophie Theresia was built in 1911 by Van der Vuijk shipyard, Capelle aan de IJssel, Netherlands.
+Sophie Theresia was built in 1911 by Van der Vuijk shipyard, Capelle aan den IJssel, Netherlands.
 She is 37 m in length overall, with a beam of 6.6 m, and a draught of 2.9 m.
 The hull was constructed from riveted steel plates, with wooden decking and ketch rigging.
 The vessel originally operated out of Katwijk, fishing the North Sea.
 An engine was fitted in the 1930s.
 The vessel was refitted for cargo carrying in 1957, with hold hatches widened and a new engine fitted.
 She was renamed Aaltje en Willem, and carried cargo between the Netherlands and several small North Sea ports.

 In the 1970s, the ship was taken out of service.
 She was initially converted into a houseboat.
 In 1979, ownership changed hands, and Aaltje en Willem was refitted into a steel-decked schooner.
 She reentered service in 1984, but there was only occasional charter work over the next two years.
 In 1986, the ship was sold again, to New Zealander Mark Hammond.
 The ship was re-rigged as a gaff-rig square-topsail schooner.
 On completion, the ship had a mast height of 31.1 m, and a sail area of 530 m2.
 Renamed Tradewind, but retaining her Dutch registry, the ship sailed in early 1987 to England to join the First Fleet Re-enactment Voyage: a historical re-enactment for the Australian Bicentenary.
 She left England for Australia in May 1987, and sailed with the fleet via Tenerife, Rio de Janeiro, Cape Town, Mauritius, and Fremantle before arriving in Sydney on Australia Day (26 January) 1988.